To be considered for Ill health retirement, you should download and complete the AW33E form, which can be downloaded from the NHSBSA website.

 PCSE will forward this information along with the forms that have been completed by the next of kin/legal representative to the NHS Pensions who will instruct the payment of the initial pension.
 NHS Pensions will calculate the benefits to be paid to the next of kin/dependents and will send a letter of confirmation.

-Please note, ordinarily 24 hour retirement requires pension scheme members to come back to work for no more than 16 hours per week, for the first calendar month following 24 hour retirement.
-During Covid-19, this rule has been temporarily suspended.
-This suspension allows members to return immediately to work after taking a minimum 24-hour retirement and continue their existing working commitments, or increase them, whilst they are in receipt of their full pension benefits.
+Under normal circumstances, Pension Scheme Members who return to work within one month of taking 24 hour retirement must not work more than 16 hours per week in that month.
+This rule has been temporarily suspended due to the Covid-19 pandemic which means members can return to work immediately after taking a minimum 24-hour retirement and continue their existing working commitments, or increase them, whilst they are in receipt of their full pension benefits.

 For more detailed information, visit the NHSBSA website.